These Austin residents worry that explosions may be hate crimes

 After the first bombing, police believed they were dealing with a single, one-off incident.
 But after two more, investigators said they believed all three were related.

 The second blast was reported at 6:44 a.m.
 Monday.
-It killed 17-year-old Draylen Mason, an aspiring doctor and orchestra bassist who was "going places," said neighbor Jesse Washington, who was awoken by the blast.
+It killed 17-year-old Draylen Mason, an aspiring doctor and orchestra bassist who was clearly "going places," said neighbor Jesse Washington, who was awoken by the blast.

 "How was that house picked?
 We're right next door, we've got several vacant homes on the street," Washington said Thursday outside his home.